 Save time and money by using scientific principles to speed up projects

-Make better decisions when facing design or marketing uncertainty
+Make better decisions when facing design or marketing dilemmas

 - Setting realistic expectations for online influence

-- Science of persuasive psychology & optimization (made easy)
+- Science of persuasive design & optimization (made easy)

 - Auditing psychological architectures

 - Decision support and behavioral economics

 - Training users with behaviorism